-During the Coronavirus pandemic the Association has worked to protect the health and safety, and financial security, of essential retail, online retail, fast food, pharmacy and warehousing workers who have continued to work tirelessly at the frontline.
+During the Coronavirus pandemic the Association has worked to protect the health and safety, and financial security, of essential retail, online retail, warehousing, fast food, and pharmacy workers who have continued to work tirelessly at the frontline.

-During the year ended 30 June 2021, the Association continued with its significant campaign on Customer Violence & Abuse in Retail and Fast Food, called "No One Deserves A Serve".
-This campaign produced a range of materials to address the increased levels of customer abuse and violence experienced by members as a result of the COVID-19 pandemic.
+During the year ended 30 June 2022, the Association continued with its significant campaign on Customer Violence & Abuse in Retail and Fast Food, called "No One Deserves A Serve".
+This campaign produced a range of materials to address the increased levels of customer abuse and violence, including sexual harassment by customers, experienced by SDA members.
+The Association continues to engage with employers, employer associations and safety regulators on developing preventative measures to reduce the harm caused by customer abuse and violence.